madhurmaurya/sky-add-in/README.md

-# addin-hello-world
+# skyux-spa-addin-hello-world

-This SPA demonstrates a SKY Add-in implementation using SKY UX, and includes a tile that can be shown on any page as well as a few examples of launching modals.
+This SPA demonstrates a SKY Add-in implementation using SKY UX, and includes a tile that can be shown on any page as well as a few examples of launching modals (implemented in separate web applications).

 This code is running live at `https://host.nxt.blackbaud.com/addin-hello-world`.